The Legacy Project Educational Outreach

 Aligned to Common Core Learning Standards-in school workshops

-Due to the success of 73 workshops from 2015 – 2019 in the U.S. and over 77 workshops of The Legacy Project in the U.K., Germany, France and the U.S. As soon as we can get back in the schools Voice Theatre is creating new workshops combating bullying, racism, anti-Semitism, define the meaning of home and examining the refugee crisis.
+Due to the success of 73 workshops from 2015 – 2019 in the U.S. and over 77 workshops in the U.K., Germany and France, Voice Theatre is creating new workshops combating bullying, racism, anti-Semitism, and defining the meaning of home.

-“Voice Theatre came to do a theater residency and students who were reluctant to read or write or take part in discussions suddenly became engaged.
+“Voice Theatre came to do THE LEGACY PROJECT and students who were reluctant to read or write or take part in discussions suddenly became engaged.
 One student who had been hostile at best became a model student, showing a flair for improv.
 Another student wrote a full-length play; she became the first person in her family to graduate high school.
 These are only two examples of the many dramatic changes in my students, due to the Voice Theatre workshops.” – Bethany Goldpaugh, Kingston HS Teacher, Kingston, NY

 LEGACY is a play that unravels as a young American girl unearths the true story of her father’s cowardice and courage.
-Based on events from playwright Shauna Kanter’s life, this suspenseful story of refugees during 1939 in Germany is enhanced by our student stories of racism and refugee flight.
-The students’ stories are inserted into LEGACY, creating a bridge between past and present, further empowering our student authors and the audiences of their peers.
+Based on events from playwright Shauna Kanter’s life, this suspenseful story of refugees during 1939 in Germany is enhanced by our student stories of racism and anti-Semitism.
+Their stories create a bridge between past and present, further empowering our student authors and the audiences of their peers.

 Because students have created and performed their own stories, The Legacy Project creates a path for students to tear down their walls of assumption and misinformation, and build bridges of acceptance.
 It is a space for them to celebrate the strengths of their differing cultures, languages and histories and to be united in a shared humanity.

-Teaching artists will implement creative writing, drawing, improvisation, role-playing and theatre games as students share, create improvisations and write monologues based on their own experiences related to refugee flight, racism, anti-Semitism and bullying.
+Teaching artists will implement creative writing, improvisation and role-playing as students create improvisations and write monologues based on their own experiences related to racism, anti-Semitism and bullying.
 Students also examine what life was like for German teenagers from 1933-1939.
-Refugee students tell their stories of what life was before they left their country and why they had to leave their homes.
-American students write about their personal experiences of being the victim of, or witnessing racism and bullying.
-In workshop VI refugee students visit the American schools so all can share their stories.

 Schools that have participated in The Legacy Project: